 No, UIC will only consider your highest ACT/SAT composite and subscores.

 No, UIC does not interview First Year applicants.
-However, some performance-based programs within the College of Architecture and the Arts require auditions and GPPA/Honors applicants are often asked to interview for those more selective programs.
+However, some performance-based programs within the College of Architecture, Design and the Arts require auditions and GPPA/Honors applicants are often asked to interview for those more selective programs.

 This indicates that an application is awaiting another round of reviews.
 It is neither a good nor bad designation regarding the application because a majority of the First Year applications undergo multiple reviews.
 Final decisions on these applications could be made as late as the end of March.